Missouri State University: Campus housing

 The Missouri State University main campus contains nine residence halls and two apartment buildings.

-Wells House, the university's first campus residence hall, is a five-story, U-shaped residence hall, designed with 2- and 4-person rooms on single-gender floors.
-It can house up to 490 students.

-Freudenberger House (nicknamed "Freddy" by students and faculty) is a five-story, U-shaped residence hall, designed with 2-, 3- and 4-person rooms to accommodate 740 students on single-gender floors.

-Woods House provides 376 students with accommodations on single-gender floors and features a 10th floor common area with views of the surrounding area.

-Blair-Shannon House accommodates 729 students in a suite-style format with the living areas on co-ed floors.

-Hammons House is an eight-story residence hall that can accommodate 584 students on co-ed floors.

-Hutchens House, a twin residence hall of Hammons House, is an eight-story residence hall offering housing accommodations for up to 605 students on 8 co-ed floors.

-Scholars House provides lodging for up to 115 students who are Honors Program participants or have transferred from another univsersity.

-Heitz House is the newest residence hall, opened in August 2022.
-It includes seven floors, which include a first-level dining center, convenience store, three floors of parking built into the residence hall and three floors of living space, holding up to 400 students.

-Monroe Apartments is an apartment facility that houses up to 125 upper class students.

-Sunvilla Tower is an 18-story apartment facility that houses over 200 upper-class students in a co-ed environment.

 Kentwood Hall was originally built as the luxury Kentwood Arms Hotel (1926), whose guests included President Harry S. Truman and comedian Groucho Marx.
+According to the Missouri State University newspaper The Standard, it had been used as a campaign stop for Richard Nixon during his 1960 Presidential run.
+It was purchased by Missouri State University from John Q. Hammonds in 1984, then renovated three times since its opening (1986, 1987, and 2014).
 It can accommodate up to 101 students.
-Since being used as a quarantine facility in 2020 and 2021 during the COVID-19 pandemic, Kentwood Hall has not been available on student housing applications.
+Used as a quarantine facility in 2020 and 2021 during the COVID-19 pandemic, it has been reopened as of August 2024 for use as a dormitory.
+Though with reduced amenities from its previous use.

 Computer labs, laundry rooms, kitchen facilities, and public meeting/study spaces are located in every one of the university's residence halls.
 Available services include free laundry, Philo streaming internet protocol TV service, WI-FI, and 24-hour front desk assistance.
 Within select houses are floors designated as "Living-learning Communities" (or LLCs).
 These have a particular theme that is either academically based or interest based.
 All residential areas are smoke and tobacco free.

 Citing the proven detrimental health effects of tobacco use, effective August 15, 2010, Missouri State University enacted a policy further restricting the use of tobacco products and smokeless tobacco on the campus.